Neitanhs/Compass-blog/README.md

 # 🌟COMPASS CHALLENGE-01 🌟

-This challenge consists of building a user registration, login, and profile management system using React, TypeScript, Firebase Authentication, Axios, and JSON Server.
-Users can register, log in, view their profile details, and edit their profile information.
+This challenge consists of creating a blog with multiple posts, where users will be directed to the post details when they click on them.

 ## 🚀 Features